Budget 2021: S$24 billion to transform businesses and workers over next three years

 These include the Enterprise Financing Scheme-Venture Debt programme aimed at startups, where the Government takes up to 70 per cent of the risk on loans with participating financial institutions.
 Its loan quantum cap will be increased from S$5 million to S$8 million.

-A total of S$1 billion will also be set aside to extend existing business-focused schemes such as the Productivity Solutions Grant and Enterprise Development Grant to end-March 2022, as well as to launch new ones such as a CTO (Chief Technology Officer)-as-a-Service initiative that gives companies access to professional IT consultancies, and a Digital Leaders Programme to help firms hire a core digital team.
+A total of S$1 billion will also be set aside to extend existing business-focused schemes such as the Productivity Solutions Grant and Enterprise Development Grant to end-March 2022, as well as to launch new ones such as a CTO (Chief Technology Officer)-as-a-Service initiative that gives companies access to professional IT consultancies, a Digital Leaders Programme to help firms hire a core digital team, and an Emerging Technology Programme that will co-fund the costs of testing and adopting new technologies like 5G and artificial intelligence.

 An investment scheme targeted at large local enterprises was also announced by Mr Heng.
 Under the scheme, the Government will set aside S$500 million for a commercially managed funding platform with Temasek, which will match the investment.
 This means there will be S$1 billion in total for the fund manager to invest in non-control equity and mezzanine debt of large local enterprises.